adityasolanki205/ML_Pipeline_using_Kubeflow/.ipynb_checkpoints/README-checkpoint.md

     ```

     - Goto to Storage Bucket
     - Click on create new and create a bucket with default setting in asia-south1 with the name 'demo-bucket-kfl'
+    - Copy the file using 'gsutil cp clean_customer_data.csv gs://demo_bucket_kfl/'

 4. **Creating a Artifact Registry**: We will now create a Repository for our Docker Image to be stored.
 Process is provded below.